ivy-llc/ivy/docs/partial_source/why_ivy.rst

 In this simple case, manual reimplementation would be feasible, but for more complex libraries and codebases this becomes a significant time investment.

-Furthermore, the most popular deep learning framework in 2 years time may not even exist yet.
+Furthermore, the most popular machine learning framework in 2 years time may not even exist yet.
 Your pytorch library would then inevitably become outdated.

 Ivy solves this combination of problems.
-Firstly, if you had instead written your library in Ivy, your library would immediately be usable for developers in all current deep learning frameworks.
+Firstly, if you had instead written your library in Ivy, your library would immediately be usable for developers in all current machine learning frameworks.
 Secondly, the Ivy team are commited to keeping Ivy compatible with any new frameworks introduced in future, meaning your library will not become outdated.